MicronOxford/microscope-aotools/README.md

 A composite device for controlling and using deformable mirror adaptive optic elements.
-This composite device can be constructed from any python-microscope compatible deformable mirrors and cameras (see python-microscope compatibility list) as well as certain spatial light modulators.
-The functions presented allow a user to calibrate and characterise a deformable mirror using an interferometric wavefront sensor, to set control matrices determined by other calibration methods and perform sensorless adaptive optics correction with a variety of metrics.
+This composite device can be constructed from any python-microscope compatible adaptive optics elements and cameras (see python-microscope compatibility list) as well as certain spatial light modulators.
+The functions presented allow a user to calibrate and characterise a adaptive optics elements using a variety of wavefront sensing techniques, to set control matrices determined by other
+calibration methods and perform sensorless adaptive optics correction
+with a variety of metrics.

 **Set-up:**